Early opening for GEOINT 2024 training submissions begins Friday, August 4.

 - While we allow the inclusion of organizational team members in communication exchanges, we will only correspond with the designated instructor from start to end.

 We will only provide basic internet connection—presenters are responsible for finding other solutions to provide access to software and data and bring their own laptops.
-We expect all participants in a hands-on session to bring their own computers.
+We expect all participants in hands-on sessions to bring their own computers.

 The United States Geospatial Intelligence Foundation (USGIF) is pleased to welcome NVIDIA to its highest membership level, Strategic Partner.
 NVIDIA will join more than two dozen other member companies at this level in advancing geospatial intelligence to help address challenges in a variety of fields.
 “We are delighted to welcome NVIDIA as a Strategic Partner,”…